 The most obvious types of apps include games since Augmented Reality is a natural fit there.
 Pokemon Go is one famous example.
 But besides games, other types of apps can also take the advantage of ARCore SDK.

 From shopping apps to social media and travel apps, it’s possible to integrate AR functionalities into all of them with different & unique ideas.
 Currently, there aren’t many examples of Android apps created with ARCore SDK because it was just released.
-But you can share your idea with our business analyst by filling out the below form or through our Contact Us page to get an accurate estimation for your AR app development project.
+But you can share your idea with our business analyst by filling out the below form or through our Contact Us page to get an accurate estimation for your mobile app development project.